Focus on Frankincense

 Important context for readers

 When we talk about “support” in aromatherapy, we are referring to non-medical, complementary use through aroma or properly diluted topical application.
-Essential oils are not medications, do not diagnose or treat conditions, and should not replace professional medical care.
+Essential oils are not medications, they do not treat conditions, and should not replace professional medical care.

 This article is intended for educational purposes only and does not replace professional medical advice.